 Digital Instrumentation and Control

 The transition to digital instrumentation and control (DI&C) in current nuclear power facilities enables new possibilities for enhanced process and system monitoring, advanced control strategies, and greater operational flexibility.
 Future advanced reactor designs, with self-regulation and load-following features, require reliable instrumentation to enable near autonomous control of future nuclear power plants.
 However, DI&C introduces new challenges in embedded intelligence, qualification, and cybersecurity.
-Department researchers are developing next-generation tools to support the licensability, deployability, and regulatory acceptance of DI&C systems.
+Researchers at UTNE are developing next generation tools to support the licensability, deployability, and regulatory acceptance of DI&C systems.